DDI-TU-Dresden/thonny-wiki/Pygame.rst

 Mac OS X
 ---------
-Mac OS X bundle contains Pygame and most of the requirements (eg. SDL and co) but you need to install one more thing: http://www.xquartz.org/
+Mac OS X bundle contains Pygame and most of the requirements (eg. SDL and co) but you need to install one more thing: http://www.xquartz.org/.
+It doesn't matter whether you install it before or after installing Thonny.

 Linux
 --------

 Linux bundle contains Pygame itself but not the libraries required by it (SDL and co.).
 Fortunately popular distros have a Pygame package meant for Python 2, which we can use for installing Pygame dependencies.
+It doesn't matter whether you install this package before or after installing Thonny.

 Ubuntu, Mint, Debian
 ~~~~~~~~~~~~~~~~~~~~~~~~~